HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 Now, `Home` will only display when the URL is **exactly** `/`.

-> The `exact` prop looks a bit different from our other props &mdash; where's
+> The `exact` prop looks a bit different from our other props — where's
 > the `=`?
 This syntax is short for `exact={true}`!
 You'll see the same syntax
 > used in HTML for boolean attributes: if the attribute is present, it's `true`,
 > if it's absent, it's `false`.